Skip Navigation Linkswww.mathertel.de --> Arduino Projects --> DMX Shield with isolation

 Schema

-The schema for this board is designed to use the standard serial interface of the Arduino board for sending and reveiving DMX data packages.
+The schema for this board is designed to use the standard serial interface of the Arduino board for sending and receiving DMX data packages.
 Therefore the pin 0 and 1 are used to read and send the data.
 To switch the data direction between sending and receiving the digital pin 2 is used.

 Here is the complete layout (click to enlarge):